Indexed in Medline, Premedline, Excerpta Medica / EMbase, Current Contents (Life Sciences), Biosis Previews, Science Citation Index

 - vaccine development, including novel strategies and adjuvants.

-Clinical studies, accounts of clinical trials and biomarker studies in infectious diseases are within the scope of the journal.
+Clinical studies, accounts of clinical trials and biomarkers studies in infectious diseases, unless purely descriptive, are within the scope of the journal.

 Microbes and Infection publishes articles on human pathogens or pathogens of model systems.
 However, articles on other microbes can be published if they contribute to our understanding of basic mechanisms of host-pathogen interactions.
 Purely descriptive and preliminary studies are discouraged.